Call for Papers

 - Minority and marginalised cultures, beliefs, and celebrations

 - Experiences of disability and physical and mental illness

 Ceræ invites submissions encompassing all aspects of the late classical, medieval, and early modern world.
 There are no geographical restrictions.
 As an interdisciplinary journal, Ceræ encourages submissions from archaeology, art history, historical ecology, literature, linguistics, intellectual history, musicology, politics, social studies, and beyond.

-Full-length articles should be approximately 5000-7000 words.
-Ceræ also accepts varia of under 3000 words.
+Full-length articles should be approximately 5000-8000 words, excluding footnotes, appendices, and references.
+Ceræ also accepts short notices of up to 3000 words.
 Ceræ particularly encourages submissions from postgraduate and early career researchers.
 Further details regarding submission and author guidelines can be found online at:

 The deadline for themed submissions will be April 30 2020.